Portland Cement

 Monarch has been creating high-quality Portland cement at our Humboldt plant since it opened in 1909, and all of our Portland cements conform to ASTM C-150.

 Type I – Otherwise known as normal Portland cement, Type I is a common-purpose cement for general construction uses, including pavements, concrete buildings, floors, precast concrete products and others uses.
+NOTE: No longer available as of April 2023.

 Type I/II – Our Type I/II Portland cement meets the requirements of both Type I and Type II, including strength and composition requirements, and can be used in projects where either type is required.
 More cost-effective than storing both types, Type I/II can be used on most concrete construction projects, including those that expose the concrete to harsh environmental conditions.
+NOTE: No longer available as of April 2023.

 Type III – Ground finer with a quicker reaction than Type I, concrete made with Type III has a high early strength rate.
 It has a higher 28-day strength than Type I, achieving approximately 70 percent of that strength after three days.